Why might you want to learn how to read tarot cards?

 Here’s what the spread looks like:

 The signifier card (Card 1) drawn from the Major Arcana, tells you who you are in this moment.
-How you feel, what’s weighing on your mind, what head and heart space you’re in, or a major theme in your life currently.
+What’s weighing on your mind, what head and heart space you’re in, or a major theme in your life currently.

 As for the other cards, drawn from the Minor Arcana: